JohanSamyn/gohg/README.md

 For Mercurial any version starting from 1.9 should be ok, cause that's the one where the Command Server was introduced.
-If you send wrong options to it through gohg, or commands or options not yet supported in your Hg version, you'll simply get back an error from Hg, as gohg does not check them.
+If you send wrong options to it through gohg, or commands or options not yet supported (or obsolete) in your Hg version, you'll simply get back an error from Hg itself, as gohg does not check them.
-But on the other hand gohg allows issuing new commands, not yet fully implemented by gohg; see the documentation.
+But on the other hand gohg allows issuing new commands, not yet implemented by gohg; see the documentation.

 ###### Go

-Currently gohg is developed with Go1.1.2.
+Currently gohg is developed with Go1.2.
 Though I started with the Go1.0 versions, I can't remember having had to change more than one or two minor things when moving to Go1.1.1.
-Updating to Go1.1.2 required no changes neither.
+Updating to Go1.1.2 required no changes at all.
+I have an issue though with Go1.2, on Windows only, causing some tests using os.exec.Command to fail.
+I'll have to look into that further, to find out if I should report a bug.

 ###### Platform

-I'm developing and testing both on Windows 7 and Ubuntu 12.04.
+I'm developing and testing both on Windows 7 and Ubuntu 12.04/13.04/13.10.
 But I suppose it should work on any other platform that supports Mercurial and Go.

 ### Dependencies